 The promissory note payable to TIMET was amended in September 2009 resulting in the deferral of interest payments and the postponement of quarterly principal payments until March 2011.
 As such, in March 2011 CompX paid the required quarterly principal payment of \$250,000 and all accrued interest totaling approximately \$1.0 million.
 In addition, CompX prepaid \$4.0 million principal amount on the promissory note.
-In the second quarter of 2011, CompX continued its regularly scheduled principal payment of \$250,000 and related accrued interest for the quarter.
-The interest rate on the promissory note at June 30, 2011 was 1.3%.
+In the second and third quarters of 2011, CompX continued its regularly scheduled principal payment of \$250,000 and related accrued interest for each quarter.
+The interest rate on the promissory note at September 30, 2011 was 1.2%.